 Fall colors—they can be found in more places than just the trees this time of year.
 The colors of our fresh fruits and veggies are fading into richer, deeper colors and so are our beers.
 Fall means harvest time and harvest means access to the most fresh and vibrant ingredients for brewing.
-America’s craft brewers take full advantage of the season and what it can bring to their beers.
+America’s brewers take full advantage of the season and what it can bring to their craft beer fall seasonals.

 We asked Brewers Association member breweries to share their latest creations, which as you can see truly highlight the bounties of fall.

 Bob’s ’47 Oktoberfest | Boulevard Brewing Co.

 A Munich-style Lager, medium-bodied and dark amber brew with a malty flavor and well-balanced hop character.
 This brew is one of our most popular seasonals we release.

 Availability – Bob’s ’47 is sold in 12oz six and 12-packs and is available on draught Boulevard can be found in 20 states (we distribute state-wide to: AR, IA, IN, KS, MO, NE, ND, OK, SD, WY, WA, ID, OR and AK; and partial distribution to: AL, CO, IL, MN, TX and UT)

 Sticky Fingers Fresh-Hopped Ale | Crazy Mountain Brewing Company

 This very unique beer is a fresh-hopped style Ale made from Cascade and Chinook hops grown locally at Crazy Mountain’s very own hop farm in Elizabeth, Colorado.
 The Crazy Mountain hop crop was supplemented in the brew with some organic hops from female-run Hippie Chicks hop farm in Palisade, Colorado.